jarkmaen/maze-solver/README.md

 mvn jacoco:report
 ```

-The report's output can be found in the target/site/jacoco/ directory under the name index.html.
+The output can be found in the target/site/jacoco/ directory under the name index.html.

 ### JavaDoc

-To generate the JavaDoc documentation, use the command:
+To generate JavaDoc documentation, use the command:

 ```
 mvn javadoc:javadoc
 ```

-The report's output can be found in the target/reports/apidocs/ directory under the name index.html.
+The output can be found in the target/reports/apidocs/ directory under the name index.html.

 ### Checkstyle

-To perform the Checkstyle check, use the command:
+To perform a Checkstyle check, use the command:

 ```
 mvn jxr:jxr checkstyle:checkstyle
 ```

-The report's output can be found in the target/site/ directory under the name checkstyle.html.
+The output can be found in the target/site/ directory under the name checkstyle.html.